fourieraudio/docs/manual/transform.client/system/midi-io.md

 # MIDI IO

-In the MIDI IO tab of the System Pane, you are able to configure the global MIDI configuration for the **transform**.engine.
+In the MIDI IO tab of the System Pane, you are able to configure the global MIDI configuration, and MIDI Tap Tempo control for the **transform**.engine.

+## Engine MIDI Remote Control

 :::tip